-The Ontario Phragmites Working Group (OPWG) is a committee of the OIPC and is composed of a group of dedicated people with an interest in working together to facilitate effective management of invasive Phragmites in Ontario.
+The Ontario Phragmites Working Group (OPWG) is composed of a group of dedicated people with an interest in working together to facilitate effective management of invasive Phragmites in Ontario.
 This initiative is aimed at reducing the current threats posed by this aggressive invasive plant to biodiversity and Species at Risk (SAR) through habitat protection and restoration.
 Specific goals focus on education, information sharing and investigation and pursuit of effective management options.

 The Horticulture Outreach Committee

 The Horticulture Outreach Committee (HOC) focuses on promoting the use of non-invasive horticultural plants within the retail sector and the public.
 This committee works closely with the horticulture industry to reduce the sale of invasive plants in Ontario.
-Projects that this group has developed and are working on include:
+Past and current projects undertaken by this committee include: